-Display Options Available through the Select Items and Define Views Dialog Box
+Display Options Available through the Select Items and Define Views Dialog Box top of a split view if the Split View checkbox on the main window is selected.

 CPRS graphing enables you to display graphs directly from the Select Items and Define Views dialog box.
 Using this dialog box, you can specify the following display options: